AmbireTech/adex-protocol/OUTPACE.md

 Finally, we track how much each account has withdrawn in total: if a new balance leaf appears in the tree giving them a higher balance, and they've already withdrawn some, they should only be able to withdraw the difference.

+### In practice / user experience

+In practice, advertisers open a channel every time they open a campaign - campaigns and channels are mapped 1:1.
+In terms of user experience, you simply have to choose the campaign deposit and parameters, sign a transaction, and the campaign/channel will be open.

+Publishers may earn from multiple campaigns, meaning that to withdraw/spend all their funds, `channelWithdraw` has to be called for each one.
+The process of calling `channelWithdraw` for all channels is called "sweeping".
+Thanks to the fact that AdEx accounts [are smart contracts](./README.md#identity), many calls can be made in one transaction, allowing to sweep all earned funds without having to ask the user to sign multiple transactions.

+Furthermore, we have a mechanism called "routine authorizations", where you can authorize a relayer to sweep channels for you.

+#### Dust amounts

+Sometimes, you may have earned an amount from a channel that is smaller than the cost of calling `channelWithdraw`.
+In this case, this revenue is not counted, because it represents a net negative if you were to spend it.

+This problem is similar to Bitcoin dust.

+It is also the reason for impressions [not always resulting in revenue](./FAQ.md#why-are-there-impressions-but-no-revenue).

+However, because there's a limit to the max amount of channels you can earn from, and the cost of doing a `channelWithdraw` is relatively small, this problem only manifests itself with really low earnings (under 3.5 DAI per week).